Council meeting procedure

 If a rescission motion is submitted before the close of a Council meeting, the Mayor will advise the members of the public when Council will consider the rescission motion.

 How does Part 12 - Questions for the Next Meeting operate?

 Generally, the last item on each Council agenda will be Questions for the Next Meeting.
 This session gives each Councillor an opportunity to ask questions in relation to Council's responsibilities.

 The questions may be answered at the meeting or may be referred to a Council Officer to provide a reply to the next Council meeting.

 After each meeting Council staff will implement the decision of the Council.
 Staff will also forward letters to all interested parties that made formal submissions to Council, advising them of Council's decision.

-Minutes of the meeting will be available three days after the meeting on Council's website.
+Minutes of the meeting will be available three (3) business days after the meeting on Council's website.

 Council meetings are recorded solely to assist with the preparation and verification of accurate meeting minutes.

 Further information may be obtained by contacting Council's Governance Department on 9391 7001.